-The transfer of property rights to foreign investors may be subject to approval under the respective laws.
-Every federal state in Austria has its own provisions and regulations.
-Therefore, the restrictions in this regard and the approval procedure for the acquisition of land by foreign investors may vary depending on where the property is situated.
-Without the required approval, a transfer of ownership cannot be registered in the land register.
+The transfer of property rights to foreign investors may be subject to approval under the respective law.
+Every country in Austria has its own provisions and regulations.
+Hence, the restrictions in this regard and the approval procedure for the acquisition of land by foreign investors may vary depending on the location the property is situated.
+Without the required approval, the request regarding the transfer of ownership will be dismissed immediately by the competent court.